Auste1989/metis_projects/Customer_Review_Sentiment_Analysis/README.md

       * airport codes
 6. Pickle the clean training dataset :thumbsup:
 7. Filter only on negative tweets :thumbsup:
+8. Process the words to lemmatize and singularize :thumbsup:
-8. Use CountVectorizer and TF-IDF to vectorize my data (exclude stop words and punctuation) :thumbsup:
+9. Use CountVectorizer and TF-IDF to vectorize my data (exclude stop words and punctuation) :thumbsup:
   * Look into vectorizing emojis ***decided not to for MVP***
-9. Do dimensionality reduction (tried LSA, NMF, PCA and LDA) :thumbsup:
+10. Do dimensionality reduction (tried LSA, NMF, PCA and LDA) :thumbsup:
-    * TF-IDF plus LDA initially seems to work best
-    * After lemmatizing and singularizing, TF-IDF + LDA seems the best (even better after processing words)
+    * TF-IDF with LDA initially seemed to work best, but after using tSNE to plot, I noticed that Count Vectorizer with NMF technique produced clearer topics, so I settled with Count Vectorizer + NMF model :wink:
-10. Cluster negative tweets into categories
+11. Cluster negative tweets into categories
   **Techniques to try out:**
     * KMeans
     * Multinomial Naive Bayes
     * DBSCAN
-    * SpectralClustering
-    * MeanShift
-11. Use T-SNE to plot the results :thumbsup:
+12. Use T-SNE to plot the results
+13. Name the clusters
-11. Assign an action to each category
+14. Assign an action to each category
-12. Write a recommendation function to advice an action based on the cluster the tweet falls into
+15. Write a recommendation function to advice an action based on the cluster the tweet falls into
-13. Test the model on my test dataset and assess the results
+16. Test the model on my test dataset and assess the results
-14. Summarize the findings
+17. Summarize the findings
-15. Create the presentation
+18. Create the presentation
-16. Practice, practice, practice
+19. Practice, practice, practice

 ### About The Dataset: